JazzMaster/LazGFX/README.md

 SIDESCROLLER(collision based) 2d/3d games:

-    OpenSonic (allegro sources in C) /Mayro (SMC) remake ...
-    "Super Nintendo" or "SEGA MegaDrive/Genesis" level or slightly above it.
+    "Super Nintendo" or "SEGA MegaDrive/Genesis" level of detail (like OpenSonic) or slightly above it.

-        RedBook CDROM/CDDA support is untested(as of SDLv2-unavailable).
+        RedBook CDROM/CDDA support is in uos units.
+SDL has removed the functionality.

 3D-

     OpenFreeSpace??
-    OpenMorrowwind??
-	OpenSkyRim??
+    OpenMorrowwind (uses SDL/Ogre or a combination thereof) OpenSkyRim??
     Open (world of) WarCraft??